terraform-aws-modules/terraform-aws-iam/examples/iam-read-only-policy/README.md

 # IAM read-only policy example

-Configuration in this directory creates read only IAM policy.
+Configuration in this directory creates read-only IAM policy and attaches it to AWS SSO.

 # Usage